battlebay2025/702Group-Prject-Group13/ELTcode.md

 --Q3
 -- This query extact the daily infections
 -- for each Australian state in 2020 to analyze the pandemic's trajectory.
-WITH Daily_Metrics_AU AS (
-    -- First, calculate the daily new infections and deaths from the cumulative data SELECT
-        "ObservationDate" AS date,
-        "Province/State" AS state,
-        Daily_Infections
+SELECT "ObservationDate" AS date, "Province/State" AS state, Confirmed - LAG(Confirmed, 1, 0) OVER (PARTITION BY "Province/State" ORDER BY "ObservationDate") AS Daily_Infections
-    FROM
+FROM covid_19_data
-        TEMP_daily
-    WHERE
-        "Country/Region" = 'Australia')
+WHERE "Country/Region" = 'Australia'
-SELECT
-    date,
-    state,
-    Daily_Infections
-FROM
-    Daily_Metrics_AU
-WHERE
-    STRFTIME('%Y', date) = '2020';
+AND STRFTIME('%Y', date) = '2020';